Inagi City

 Nambu Railway opening guide map

-As we plunge into an era of war, its effects are visible even within the village.
-In Daimaru, the construction of the gunpowder plant for the Army Pyrotechnic Arsenal began in 1937, and gunpowder began to be produced.
-As the air raids intensified, group evacuations of schoolchildren began, and about 200 schoolchildren from Yamanaka Elementary School in Shinagawa Ward were evacuated to six temples in Inagi.
+When we enter the age of war, its effects are felt within the village as well.
+In Daimaru, construction of a gunpowder factory for the Army Pyrotechnic Arsenal began in 1932, and gunpowder began to be produced.
+As the air raids became more intense, mass evacuation of school children began, and within Inagi, about 200 school children from Yamanaka National School in Shinagawa Ward were divided into six temples and evacuated.

-After the war ended, agricultural land reform was promoted under the initiative of GHQ.
-Agricultural cooperatives are established, and agriculture in Inagi gradually recovers.
-Inagi's pear cultivation, which declined during the war, is gradually reviving.
+After the war, land reform was promoted under the leadership of GHQ.
+An agricultural cooperative was established, and Inagi's agriculture gradually recovered.
+Inagi's pear cultivation, which had declined during the war, is gradually making a comeback.

 Display of pear labels, etc.